azharalifauzi/omnigate/README.md

 ### 🚢 Deployment Made Easy

 - **Dockerized Deployment**: Comes with Docker Compose and optimized Dockerfiles, making it a breeze to deploy to platforms like [Coolify](https://coolify.io/) or [Caprover](https://caprover.com/).
-- **Small Docker Image Size**: It only takes up 400 MB for all services (Frontend, Backend, and Nginx).
+- **Small Docker Image Size**: It only takes up 182 MB using single container mode, and 400 MB if using docker compose for all services (Frontend, Backend, and Nginx).

 ### 🌟 Full Control